EyadEhab/practicing-data-analysis-python/README.md

 machine type 4-cores<br>
 then click on create codespace it will take 5 min

-# python enviroment is ready
+# we will use google colab for python
-u can use python file.py to run
+u can use python file.ipynb to run